rucev/ci-cd-mern-demo/docs/app-pipeline.md

-//TODO correct typos, fix format, etc

-# Building the APP pipeline
+# Building the App Pipeline with GitHub Actions and Netlify

-The first step we will add to our pipeline is to run all of our components tests when we push any change to our repository.
-This way, if we break something that it use to work, we will know before it deploys.
+The first step in our pipeline will be to run all component tests whenever changes are pushed to the repository.
+This ensures that any issues introduced by the changes are identified early, preventing broken features from being deployed.

 ## Setting up Github Actions

 To build this pipeline we will use [Github Actions](https://docs.github.com/en/actions/use-cases-and-examples/deploying/deploying-with-github-actions).

-The fisrt step is to create a `.github` folder on our root folder and, inside this one, a `workflows`folder.
+The first step is to create a `.github` folder in the root directory of the project.
+Inside this folder, create a subfolder called `workflows`.

 Now, we have to create a `.yaml` file inside that will contain the steps that our project has to follow.

-First of all we will get the main structure out of Github Actions docs and then add the [Node Setup](https://github.com/actions/setup-node).
+To start we will get the main structure out of Github Actions docs and then add the [Node Setup](https://github.com/actions/setup-node).

 ```yml
 name: Deployment App